Family and Medical Leave Act of 1993: Everything You Need to Know

 - Promote equal opportunity employment for both genders

-FMLA is available to all public agencies including schools at the local, state and federal level.
+FMLA is available to all public agencies including schools at the local, state, and federal level.
 Private-sector organizations who have 50 or more employees working 20 or more workweeks in the current or previous year must adhere to FMLA.
-Joint and successors of covered employers are also included in this category.

 Eligibility for FMLA and Rights